-Congratulations, it’s another New Year with 365 new days and new opportunities.
+Congratulations, it’s a New Year with fresh opportunities to improve your life and make a difference in the world.
+You have 365 new days you have been given to make progress.
 The question is: “What are you going to do with them?”

 A good answer for each of those four choices—in fact, for all of them— is, “Yes.”